 Challenges of using Hadoop

 The MapReduce model cannot solve all problems.
 Hadoop is well suited for simple information requests and tasks which can be divided into independent units, but it’s not efficient for collaborative and iterative tasks.
-MapReduce is usually file-intensive.
+MapReduce is usually file-intensive and does not allow use fractions of the input data.

 Iterative algorithms frequently require multiple map-shuffle/sort-reduce phases to reduce because the nodes don’t intercommunicate except through sorting and shuffles.
 This, in turn, creates multiple files between MapReduce phases, and this is very inefficient for advanced analytic computing.